McGinley Dynamic Analysis and McGinley Dynamic Signals

 Stock Analysis and How to Generate Trading Signals

-This indicator is better at avoiding whipsaws compared to the initial moving average.
+This indicator is more effective at preventing whipsaws compared to the original moving average.

 D1 = the previous value of the Dynamic indicator